charles-plessy/tutorial/Demultiplexing/Demultiplexing.md

 Demultiplexing with TagDust 2
 =============================

+_Multiplexing_ is done by adding artificial sequences to molecules, to encode their sample of origin, so that multiple samples can be sequenced together (to save costs).
+_Demultiplexing_ is to retreive this information from the sequence reads, and recode it as an addition to the read name or by grouping the reads in separate files.
+Some multiplexing strategies are supported natively by some sequencers, but a lot of custom designs also exist.

 In this example, we will install [TagDust 2](https://sourceforge.net/projects/tagdust/), download [nanoCAGE](http://population-transcriptomics.org/nanoCAGE/) data from DDBJ, and demultiplex it.
 These commands have been tested on a virtual machine